PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 and already-channel-first shapes remain no-ops.
 The exporter applies returned layout evidence before its existing Resize rule, preserving the established general-repair → downstream-fallback → Resize ordering.
+Channel-first Resize repair now has two explicit policy stages.
+The general `_repair_cf_resize_target_shape` decision remains first; when it does not rewrite the statement, the exact input/BN-evidence fallback may normalize the target and publish CF evidence for the following Pool and aligned-constant rules.
+Immediate direct and reshaped BN statements share policy-owned parsers, and a registered BN constant channel count is preferred when present but is not required for the legacy input-evidence fallback.
+Explicit NHWC input and already-channel-first target shapes remain no-ops, preserving the established Resize-to-Pool scan behavior.
 The NHWC AveragePool-to-binary bridge repair and its channel-last spatial-pool restoration wrapper use the same owner.
 AveragePool, binary-anchor, and multiply target shapes are normalized as one chain only when NHWC producer and consumer